 Local anesthesia may be sufficient.
-Define as before the inferior border of the thyroid cartilage and the upper border of the cricoid, between which is the crico-thyroid membrane which is to be incised
+Define as before the inferior border of the thyroid cartilage and the upper border of the cricoid, between which is the crico-thyroid membrane which is to be incised (Fig. 287).
+In the middle line over the space, make a vertical incision an inch long.
+Catch the bleeding points and retract the lips of the wound.
+Carefully incise the fascia until these cartilages are exposed.
+Now incise the crico-thyroid membrane transversely and open into the larvnx (Fig. 288).

-Fig. 364.-Laryngotomy.
+Fig. 287.-Laryngotomy.
 Incision of crico-thyroid membrane.
 (Veau.)